tensorturtle/rebox/README.md

 These attributes are only implemented for the current format, and are not automatically converted.
 For example, trying to access `x2` for a `XmYmWH` format returns `AttributeError`.

-### Level 1: Converting between the same absolute/relative formats
+### Converting between the same absolute/relative formats

 The simplest conversion keeps the same scale, but with different styles: